-The Company has elected not to recognize right-of-use assets and lease liabilities for short-term leases of machinery or less and leases of low-value assets.
-The Company recognizes the lease payments associated with these leases as an expense on a straight-line basis over the lease term.
+The Group has elected not to recognize right-of-use assets and lease liabilities for short-term leases of machinery that have a lease term of 12 months or less and leases of low-value assets.
+The Group recognizes the lease payments associated with these leases as an expense on a straight-line basis over the lease term.